Dispute Resolution Policy & Procedure

 - The School is to seek feedback from its key stakeholders and external partners for continual improvement of its systems and processes.

-- All feedbacks and complaints must be properly recorded and /or documented.
+- All complaints must be properly recorded and /or documented.
 Any correspondence (including actions taken) between the School and the student must be annexed as evidences.
 This is to ensure that any staffs handling the case are kept aware of the progress / outcomes.

 - In the event of any appeals for retention, suspension, expulsion and awards, the School’s Dispute Policy and Process shall follow.